Best Things to Do Inside the San Diego Zoo (and Around it, Too!)

 Fleet Science Center

-Over 100 interactive exhibits promote a natural wonder and curiosity about our planet and what lays beyond it.
+Over 100 interactive exhibits promote a natural wonder and curiosity about our planet and what lies beyond it.

 Japanese Friendship Garden